-2. MAGNETIC METHOD
+3. MAGNETIC METHOD

-2.1 Introduction
+3.1 Introduction

 The magnetic method is a very popular and inexpensive approach for near-surface metal detection.
-Engineering and environmental site characterization projects often begin with a magnetometer survey as a means of rapidly providing a layer of information on where utilities and other buried concerns are located (www.aoageophysics.com).
+Engineering and environmental site characterization projects often begin with a magnetometer survey as a means of rapidly providing a layer of information on where utilities and other buried concerns are located.

-The principal of operation is quite simple.
-When a ferrous material is placed within the Earth's magnetic field, it develops an induced magnetic field.
-The induced field is superimposed on the Earth's field at that location creating a magnetic anomaly.
+The principal operation is quite simple.
+When a ferrous material is placed within the earth's magnetic field, it develops an induced magnetic field.
+The induced field is superimposed on the earth's field at that location creating a magnetic anomaly.
 Detection depends on the amount of magnetic material present and its distance from the sensor.
-The anomalies are typically presented on colour contour maps.
+The anomalies are typically presented on coloured contour maps.